Universal vertex

 In graph theory, a universal vertex is a vertex of an undirected graph that is adjacent to all other vertices of the graph.
 It may also be called a dominating vertex, as it forms a one-element dominating set in the graph.
-(It is not to be confused with a universally quantified vertex in the logic of graphs.)

-A graph that contains a universal vertex may be called a cone.
-In this context, the universal vertex may also be called the apex of the cone.
-However, this terminology conflicts with the terminology of apex graphs, in which an apex is a vertex whose removal leaves a planar subgraph.
+A graph that contains a universal vertex may be called a cone, and its universal vertex may be called the apex of the cone.
+This terminology should be distinguished from the unrelated usage of these words for universal quantifiers in the logic of graphs, and for apex graphs.